ArabaKy/JULIA-SET/README.md

 and then create our complex region using linspace.
 Use the meshgrid function to help with the visualization.
 The meshgrid is used as a canvas on which the visualization is done.

-And then declare variable z as z to be equal to x+yi, where x is the real part and y, the imaginary part, obtained from the meshgrid.
+And then declare variable z as z to be equal to $x+yi$, where x is the real part and y, the imaginary part, obtained from the meshgrid.

-Declare the golden ratio as gld and equate it to the golden ratio value, thus
+Declare the golden ratio as gld and equate it to the golden ratio value, thus $1+ 5/2$ ​
-21+ 5
-​

 Declare  variable c as c being equal to 1− gld for the first case, and different values for the other cases.